Employee Engagement Drives Customer Satisfaction

 Engaged employees can be described as being fully immersed in and enthusiastic about their work.
 Engaged employees usually have an emotional attachment to their work and will go above and beyond what is expected of them on the job.
-This enthusiasm and emotional attachment fuel employee actions in ways that support the organization’s interest and move it forward.
+This enthusiasm and emotional attachment are characteristics of motivated employees.

 Employee engagement differs from employee satisfaction, which is related to whether or not employees are happy at work and in their jobs.
 It is not surprising to discover, however, that employee satisfaction is an important prerequisite to employee engagement, according to a recent study conducted by the Forum for People Performance Management and Measurement in the Medill Integrated Marketing Communications program at Northwestern University.

 A national poll revealed that between 50 and 60% of the workforce in the United States is not engaged; these disengaged employees cost their United States employers upwards of $300 billion each year, according to that same poll.
 With employee disengagement so prevalent, how do companies cultivate employee engagement?

 Many things in an organization impact employee engagement, including organizational culture, human resource systems, market characteristics, and financial outcomes.
 In today’s economy and business climate, organizations need employees who are energetic, motivated, curious, and open to new ways of doing things to achieve ultimate customer satisfaction.